-Legitimate intent means everything we do is for the right reasons, is lawful, and aligns with the spirit and the values of these Principles.
+Legitimate intent means everything we do aligns with the spirit and the values of these Principles and is lawful.

-Transparency means a general willingness to be open about our actions while respecting legitimate commercial sensitivities and intellectual property rights.
+Transparency means a willingness to be open about our actions while respecting legitimate commercial sensitivities and intellectual property rights.

 Accountability means a willingness to be responsible for our actions and interactions.